 While having been in existence for some time, many aspects of the corporate governance debate in Denmark remain topical and important, focusing on: (i) diversity (in terms of qualifications, age, international experience and gender issues, etc.); (ii) independence of the board of directors; (iii) transparency in terms of individual management and board remuneration and policies related thereto; (iv) the duties of the board of directors in connection with a public takeover bid; (v) the impact of corporate social responsibility; (vi) risk-taking with particular focus on remuneration as well as the board of directors' duties in insolvency situations; (vii) nomination committees in respect of election of members of the board of directors and assessment of existing members of the board of directors; and (viii) shareholder activism, e.g. in the form of an increased number of shareholder proposals and statements at general meetings and the practical implications for the companies as a result thereof, and the need to enhance the transparency on the operation and activities of proxy advisors.
-The predominant proxy advisors covering Danish-listed companies are Institutional Shareholder Services Inc. and Glass, Lewis & Co. implementation of the Shareholders' Rights Directive has attracted significant attention with focus on the remuneration policy and remuneration report as well as shareholder transparency.
+The predominant proxy advisors covering Danish listed companies are Institutional Shareholder Services Inc. and Glass, Lewis & Co.
+For instance, these proxy advisors have in recent years gained more and more power due to the fact that an increased part of the Danish investor base is non-Danish (more than half of all listed shares in Denmark are owned by non-Danish shareholders).
+The proxy advisors have, for instance, directed attention to the issue of 'overboarding' and diversity.
+The implementation of the Shareholders' Rights Directive has attracted significant attention with a focus on the remuneration policy and remuneration report as well as shareholder transparency.
+On 27 November 2019, the Danish Business Authority published a guideline on the said remuneration policy and remuneration report.